paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

 (3) **Coordination with credits, etc.** — The Secretary shall prescribe rules, regulations, or guidance for the repayment of any assessable payment (including interest) if such payment is based on the allowance or payment of an applicable premium tax credit or cost-sharing reduction with respect to an employee, such allowance or payment is subsequently disallowed, and the assessable payment would not have been required to be made but for such allowance or payment.

+(4) **Time for response** — The Secretary shall allow an applicable large employer at least 90 days from the date of the first letter which informs the employer of a proposed assessment of the employer shared responsibility payment under this section to respond to the proposed assessment before taking any further action with respect to such proposed assessment.

 ### Statutory Notes

 #### References in Text
 The Patient Protection and Affordable Care Act, referred to in subsecs. (a)(2), (b)(1)(B), and (c)(3)(B), (C), (5)(A)(ii), (6), is Pub.
 L. 111–148, Mar.
 23, 2010, 124 Stat.
 119. Sections 1302(c)(4), 1402, 1411, and 1412 of the Act are classified to sections 18022(c)(4), 18071, 18081, and 18082, respectively, of Title 42, The Public Health and Welfare.
 Section 10108 of the Act enacted former [section 139D of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-139d) and [section 18101 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18101&num=0&edition=prelim), amended sections 36B, 162, 4980H, 6056, and 6724 of this title and [section 218b of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section218b&num=0&edition=prelim), Labor, and enacted provisions set out as notes under sections 36B, 162, 4980H, and 6056 of this title and former [section 139D of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-139d).
 For complete classification of this Act to the Code, see Short Title note set out under [section 18001 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18001&num=0&edition=prelim) and Tables.

 #### Amendments
+2024—Subsec. (d)(4).
+Pub.
+L. 118–168 added par.
+(4).

 2018—Subsec. (c)(2)(F).
 Pub.
 L. 115–141 substituted “Department of Veterans Affairs” for “Veterans Administration” in heading.

 2015—Subsec. (c)(2)(F).
 Pub.
 L. 114–41 added subpar.
 (F).